What is FERPA?

 How does a student authorize release of their education record in the form of an academic transcript?

-Students must authorize the release of their transcript by written request with signature or by completing and signing a transcript request form available in the Registrar’s Office, or by ordering online through the Waldorf College web-site (E-Signature required).
+Students must authorize the release of their transcript by written request with signature or by completing and signing a transcript request form available in the Registrar’s Office, or by ordering online through the Waldorf University web-site (E-Signature required).
 There may be fees associated with transcript requests.
 Contact the Registrar’s Office for additional information.

 Who may have access to student information?